-Course Pre-requisites: Hours of A ctive Classes: 3 0 code: TM-401 lectures: exercises: 0 seminars: 6 Course status: The course c onsists of: ECTS: optional lectures - seminars 3.0
+Course Pre-requisites: Hours of Active Classes: 30 code: TM-401 lectures: 24 exercises: 0 seminars: 6 Course status: The course consists of of: ECTS: optional lectures - seminars 3.0

-Course objectives To understand the basic mechanical properties of different 2D structures: walls, membranes, plates, and shells.
+1. To understand the basic mechanical properties of different 2D structures: walls, Course membranes, plates, and shells. objectives 2.
 To learn the fundamental principles of the two main theories of plates including their analytical and approximate solutions.
-To acquire some preliminary skills for the course Finite-element method.
-Syllabus Introduction to the theory of 2D structures.
-Geometry of curved spaces.
-Different 2D structures and their governing equations: walls, membranes, plates, and shells.
-Kirchhoff's theory of plates.
+3. To acquire some preliminary skills for the course Finite-element method.
+1. Introduction to the theory of 2D structures.
+2. Geometry of curved spaces.
+3. Different 2D structures and their governing equations: walls, membranes, plates, and shells.
+4. Kirchhoff's theory of plates.
 Plate on an elastic foundation.
-MindlinReissner's theory of plates.
+5. MindlinReissner's theory of plates.
+Syllabus 6.
 Closed-form solution and the solutions using the finite-difference method and the finite-element method.
+7 7.
 Dynamics of plates and the finite element solution with an example.
-Numerical examples using the finite-element method.
-Comparison of solutions using bars, triangular plate elements and isoparametric 3D elements.
-Energy formulations and the principle of virtual work in 2D structures.
-Approximate solution using the RayleighRitz method.
-Finite-element method as a special case of the RayleighRitz method with localy defined shape functions.
-Application to 2D structures.
-Student obligations Understanding of the course material is periodically checked through seminars, the results of which are being added to the results of the written exam.
+8. Numerical examples using the finite-element method.
+9. Comparison of solutions using bars, triangular plate elements and isoparametric 3D elements.
+10. Energy formulations and the principle of virtual work in 2D structures.
+11. Approximate solution using the RayleighRitz method.
+12. Finite-element method as a special case of the RayleighRitz method with localy defined Student Understanding of the course material is periodically checked through seminars, the results of obligations which are being added to the results of the written exam.
 Exam none Assessment 100% during semester.
-Literature Essential: 1.
+Essential: 1.
 P.L.
 Gould, Analysis of Shells and Plates, Springer Verlag, 1988.
 2. HC.
 Juang, Static and Dynamic Analysis of Plates and Shells, Springer Verlag, 1988.
-3. S. Timoshenko, Theory of Plates and Shells, McGrawHill, 1959.
+Literature 3.
+S. Timoshenko, Theory of Plates and Shells, McGrawHill, 1959.
 Recommended: 1.
 A.E.H.
 Love, A Treatise on the Mathematical Theory of Elasticity, Dover, New York, 1944.
 2. T.J.R.
 Hughes, The Finite Element Method, Dover, New York, 2000.